National Intelligence Organization: Greece

 In October 2014, Greek police arrested a German citizen on the island of Kos because he photographed sensitive locations on the island.
 He admitted that was spying for MIT and he was recruited in 2011.
 He was paid 2,000 euros every month and the money were deposited to his bank account in Germany.
 Furthermore, he said that he was one of the many European retirees living in Greece who have been recruited by Turkey in order to spy against Greece.

-In June 2016, a Turkish intelligence officer who worked in the Trabzon Province, admitted that his agency ran surveillance on Greek tourists who visited the province.
+In June 2016, a Turkish intelligence officer who worked in the Trabzon Province admitted that his agency ran surveillance on Greek tourists who visited the province.
 Many Greeks visit the Trabzon and the historic Greek Orthodox Sumela Monastery there.

 In February 2017, the newspaper Kathimerini reported that the Turkish National Intelligence Organisation recruits EU retirees to spy on a variety of Greek sensitive locations, including military bases, airports and power plants.

 In March 2017, the former editor in chief of the English version of Turkish Zaman newspaper, Abdullah Bozkurt, posted a tweet on his account warning of increased clandestine operations of Turkish intelligence agents in Greece.

-In April 2020, a document published by the Gülen-aligned Nordic Monitor, claims that Turkish intelligence was spying on refugees and migrants in Greece in order to find details of those who were persecuted by the Erdogan.
+In April 2020, a document published by the Gülen-aligned Nordic Monitor, claims that Turkish intelligence was spying on refugees and migrants in Greece in order to find details of those who were persecuted by the Erdogan administration.

 In August 2020, more documents revealed the illegal information gathering and surveillance activities in Greece by the MIT, the Turkish Embassy and the Turkish consulates against Turkish asylum seekers.